Infamousmick/infaScript/README.md

 > [!NOTE]
 > Shizuku doesn't work for A14+ so have to run in SU mode or the PC version.
-Battery health and cycle reader worsk only in SU mode
+Battery health and cycle reader worsk only in SU mode and PC version.

 ### Contacts
 To contact me on [Telegram](https://t.me/Eren_desu1)